 Removing excess wax might be uncomfortable, but it shouldn’t hurt.

 All steps of a hearing test are painless

 Finally, it will be time to begin the hearing test.
 You will be seated in a sound-treated test booth or a quiet room.
 The professional will put a set of earphones or ear inserts into your ears.
 During the hearing test, a series of tones of different frequencies (also known as pitches) will be presented to each ear separately.
 You will respond to test signals either by a hand raise or pushing a button.
 This is called a Pure Tone test.

 Next, is the speech testing, where you will be asked to repeat the words you hear spoken into your earphones.
 Neither of these two tests will hurt.

 After the hearing test, your hearing professional may conduct further testing, such as tympanometry.
 During tympanometry, an insert is placed in your ear.
 There will be a puff of air released from the insert which will measure movement of your eardrum.
 This will allow the hearing professional to assess your middle ear health.
 This test can help determine if there is fluid behind your eardrum and or any other issues.
 It does not hurt.

 Once all the testing is complete, the hearing professional will review the results of the tests with you.
 They will also discuss any next steps and provide recommendations for your hearing health.
 Provided they don’t squeeze your hand too hard when they shake it hello and goodbye, the entire hearing test should be pain free.

-If your hearing has changed and you want to get it tested (which you should), call 0800 068 3533 or find a local hearing professional.
+If your hearing has changed and you want to get it tested (which you should), call 08000 683 533 or click here to find a hearing professional near you.